What Emergency Funding is Available for Businesses & Ag Producers

 The COVID-19 pandemic is making a significant impact on the Canadian economy, especially with small and medium sized businesses.
 The federal and provincial governments have announced different support efforts to relieve businesses and agricultural producers during these anxious times.
 Let’s help you break down these different measures so that you can brave this storm and best protect your business’ financial well-being.

-UPDATED: March 30, 2020
+UPDATED: May 21, 2020

-Due to the nature of COVID-19, how it spreads, and how self isolation is the best way to fight against it, businesses across Canada are facing difficult decisions.
+Due to the nature of COVID-19, how it spreads, and how self-isolation is the best way to fight against it, businesses across Canada are facing difficult decisions.
 Over the last week, many provinces and municipalities have announced measures to stop the spread of the virus that resulted in business closures and massive layoffs.
 The Government of Canada has also announced multiple initiatives to support businesses to provide economic stability during this time.
 Agricultural producers are also feeling the weight of the pandemic as they approach the beginning of spring seeding and how to get their goods from a difficult 2019 growing year to market.
 Most of the information below and how to apply for benefits from the Government of Canada can be found here.

 Supports for Businesses

-Temporary Wage Subsidy
+Canada Emergency Wage Subsidy (CEWS)